What does compliance mean?

 The diversity of meanings in relation to compliance.

-Compliance thus understands all measures and processes for adherence to all legal framework conditions.
-The following regulations are involved in detail.
+Compliance therefore refers to all measures and processes for adhering to all legal framework conditions.
+The following regulations are covered in detail.

-Compliance with legal regulations by companies is based on paragraphs 9, 30 and 130 of the Law on Administrative Offenses OWiG, according to which laws must also be complied with by legal entities and companies must ensure that no violations of the law occur.
-If organizational and supervisory measures are not taken, the company management and also the company itself can be sentenced to penalties.
-The sanctioning according to §§ 130, 30 OWiG is not necessarily limited to the individual company and can also be directed against group companies, although the punishable violation takes place in the sphere of the subsidiary.
+Compliance with legal regulations by companies is based on Sections 9, 30 and 130 of the German Administrative Offenses Act (OWiG), according to which laws must also be complied with by legal entities and companies must ensure that no violations of the law occur.
+If organizational and supervisory measures are not taken, the company management and the company itself can be sentenced to penalties.
+Sanctions under Sections 130 and 30 OWiG are not necessarily limited to the individual company and can also be imposed on group companies, even though the punishable infringement takes place within the sphere of the subsidiary.

-A large number of statutory provisions govern direct duties and responsibilities of the company, non-compliance with which may subject the company to penalties.
-An obligation to ensure compliance with the rules also arises from §§ 91, 93 AktG – as well as § 43 GmbHG to avert economic damage to the company.
-Any non-compliance with the rules can lead to corporate penalties, fines, profit skimming or the forfeiture of the profit generated by the breach of the law.
-These direct losses are compounded by additional external and internal costs of litigation, damage claims and reversals.
-Legal compliance is mandatory to ensure the survival and continued existence of any business.
+A large number of legal regulations govern the company’s direct duties and responsibilities, and the company may face penalties if it fails to comply with them.
+There is also an obligation to ensure compliance with regulations under Sections 91 and 93 of the German Stock Corporation Act (AktG) and Section 43 of the German Limited Liability Companies Act (GmbHG) to prevent economic damage to the company.
+Any non-compliance with the rules can lead to corporate penalties, fines, profit absorption or the forfeiture of the profit generated by the breach of the law.
+These direct losses are increased by additional external and internal costs for proceedings, claims for damages and reversals.
+Compliance with the law is mandatory to ensure the survival and continued existence of every company.

-In addition to the legal framework conditions, all rights and obligations defined by contracts also fall under the compliance term.
+In addition to the legal framework, the term compliance also covers all rights and obligations defined by contracts.
 In particular, the contractual obligations arising from software licenses often entail unimagined complexity.
 In large companies, this results in an unmanageable diversity of IT systems across different business units and business areas, which cannot be easily monitored and controlled centrally.
-Responsibility for compliance with these contractual obligations is not clearly delineated in most companies.
+Responsibility for compliance with these contractual obligations is not clearly defined in most companies.

-For comprehensive compliance management, companies need specialist or product-specific, legal and licensing core competencies, which would ideally have to be brought together in one person, one department or one competence team.
-In addition, it would have to be defined what powers such an authority should have.
+For comprehensive compliance management, companies need specialist or product-specific, legal and licensing core competencies, which ideally need to be brought together in one person, department or competence team.
+It would also be necessary to define what powers such a body should have.
 This question is essential for the organizational structure of a control mechanism.

 - Industry-specific standards and process regulations